-This year food testing has been carried out by the accredited laboratories maintaining the norms of collection and those are tested at the laboratories maintaining the norms of cold chain both chemically and micro-biologically.
+This year also food testing has been carried out by accredited laboratories in four districts viz.
+Purulia, Jalpaiguri, Malda and Jhargram maintaining the norms of collection and those are tested at the laboratories maintaining the norms of cold chain both chemically and micro-biologically.